openedx/edx-toggles/docs/decisions/0003-django-setting-toggles.rst

 * The definition can live with the app where it will be used, rather than in `common.py` or with no explicit definition.
 * The explicit definition can be annotated with documentation.
 * The explicit definition provides a single place to set a consistent default value.
-* The `toggle state endpoint`_ can provide the location and code ownership of all DjangoSettingToggle instances used in an enviroment.
+* The `toggle state endpoint`_ can provide the location and code ownership of all DjangoSettingToggle instances used in an enviroment, because the class will track its instances.
 * Additional linting would be possible to ensure manually created annotations are consistent with the code (e.g. default).

 Note: The method of using ``defaults.py`` for Django Setting defaults, as detailed in `OEP-45: Configuring and Operating Open edX`_, should only be used if the given IDA requires a different default from the one provided in code.
 The default provided in code should be the mostly widely used, or the safest from a security perspective, but may not be appropriate for all IDAs.